qiboteam/qibocal/doc/source/protocols/resonator_punchout.rst

 not exciting the qubit by error (if we see a change in amplitude, then maybe the qubit state has changed).

-It is also to run the punchout experiment with attenuation:
+It is also possible to run the punchout experiment with attenuation:

 .. image:: resonator_punchout_attenuation.png